Tim-Maes/Tim-Maes.github.io/_posts/2025-11-07-dotnet-mappers-in-2025.md

 **What if we could eliminate step #2 entirely?**

-## Introducing Facet: Generate DTOs, Not Just Mappings
+## Introducing Facet: Generate everything at Compile Time

 ### What is Facetting?